Skip to main content

 • You want a policy that builds guaranteed cash value: Whole life insurance offers a cash value component that can grow on an income tax-deferred basis, which makes it a popular savings vehicle.

 • You want the option to borrow against the cash value of the policy: Once you've paid a certain amount into the policy through premiums, you may be able to make a withdrawal or take out a loan against the policy.
-This may offer financial flexibility later in life, but it may lower the death benefit if not repaid.
+This can offer financial flexibility later in life but may lower the death benefit if not repaid.

 Age*